 - Acknowledgements — advisor, collaborators, others.

 Figures and tables should have self-contained captions (axis labels, clearly-defined units, all features and annotations identified) and should be integrated into the body of the report.
 Appendices may be added as needed for extensive tables, program code, etc. We strongly recommend that you complete a literature search and write your introduction in the early stages of your research rather than waiting until the end.
 This process will generally accelerate your understanding, focus and progress.
-You are encouraged to seek feedback from your course coordinator while preparing your Capstone Report.
-However, you should not submit your report to the course coordinator for final evaluation until you have reviewed it carefully with your mentor/advisor and seriously considered any feedback that they provide to you.
+You are encouraged to seek feedback from the Capstone Coordinator while preparing your Capstone Report.
+However, you should not submit your report to the Capstone Coordinator for final evaluation (through the Submit a Thesis/Capstone link) until you have reviewed it carefully with your mentor/advisor and seriously considered any feedback that they provide to you.
 We typically post high-quality Capstone Project Reports on the department website as examples of the excellent research that our students conduct.
-Before receiving a final grade, you must indicate to the course coordinator whether or not you are willing to have your report posted.
+Before receiving a final grade, you should indicate to the Capstone Coordinator whether or not you are willing to have your report posted.
 We encourage you to discuss this decision with your mentor/advisor.

 - A-, A: The student has completed a research project and a report, both of the highest quality.
 The final report reflects on the advisor’s reputation.
 An A or A- grade indicates that the advisor would be proud to show this work to external reviewers.